Alicia Silverstone

 Alicia Silverstone (/əˈliːsiə/ ə-LEE-see-ə; born October 4, 1976) is an American actress.
-She made her film debut in the thriller The Crush (1993), earning the 1994 MTV Movie Award for Best Breakthrough Performance, and gained further prominence as a teen idol when she appeared in the music video for Aerosmith's "Cryin'".
-She went on to star as Cher Horowitz in the teen comedy film Clueless (1995), which earned her a multi-million dollar deal with Columbia Pictures.
-In 1997, she starred in the big-budget superhero film Batman & Robin, playing Batgirl.
+She made her film debut in the thriller The Crush (1993), earning the 1994 MTV Movie Award for Best Breakthrough Performance, and gained further prominence as a teen idol when she appeared in the music videos for Aerosmith's songs "Cryin'", "Amazing" and "Crazy".
+She went on to star as Cher Horowitz in the teen comedy film Clueless (1995), which earned her a multi-million-dollar deal with Columbia Pictures.
+In 1997, she starred in the superhero film Batman & Robin, playing Batgirl.

 Silverstone received a Golden Globe nomination for Best Actress – Television Series Musical or Comedy for her role in the short-lived NBC series Miss Match (2003).
-She has continued to act in film and television and on stage.
+She has continued to act in film, television and on stage.

-A vegan, Silverstone has endorsed PETA activities and has published two cookbooks: The Kind Diet (2009) and The Kind Mama (2014).
+A vegan, Silverstone has endorsed PETA activities and published two cookbooks: The Kind Diet (2009) and The Kind Mama (2014).

 Early life

-Silverstone was born in San Francisco, California, the daughter of Deirdre "Didi" Silverstone (née Radford), a Scottish former Pan Am flight attendant; and Monty Silverstone, an English real estate agent.
+Silverstone was born on October 4, 1976, in San Francisco, California, the daughter of British parents: Deirdre "Didi" Silverstone (née Radford), a Scottish former Pan Am flight attendant; and Monty Silverstone, an English real estate agent.
 She grew up in Hillsborough, California.
 Her father was born to a Jewish family and her mother converted to Conservative Judaism before marriage.
-Silverstone had a Bat Mitzvah ceremony.
+Silverstone had a bat mitzvah ceremony.
 She began modeling when she was six, and was subsequently cast in television commercials, the first being for Domino's Pizza.
 She attended Crocker Middle School, then San Mateo High School.